#4 Information Watch / Intelligence

 Avoiding Confirmation Bias

 Confirmation bias means we tend to look for, believe, and remember only what confirms what we already think.
+In monitoring, this is common — we end up reading only sources that agree with us.

 To avoid it: